-That said, there is still plenty Alexa can't do -- things that, at times, seem like no-brainers.
+That said, there is still plenty Alexa can't do -- things that, at times, seem like no brainers.

 Actions on IFTTT

 The shortfall of Alexa's IFTTT integration is the lack of any actions whatsoever.
 Alexa can only be used as a trigger in IFTTT.
 That means I can't, for example, complete a task in Todoist and have Alexa play a song.
-Or as editor Ry Crist suggested, you can't have Alexa play sound bites, such as a dog barking, when motion is detected or a door opens in the middle of the night.
+Or as CNET's Ry Crist suggested, you can't have Alexa play sound bites, such as a dog barking, when motion is detected or a door opens in the middle of the night.

 Custom trigger names or voices

 Alexa devices have only four words that will wake them: "Alexa," "Amazon," "Echo" or "Computer."
 If you want a truly customized wake word, you're sadly out of luck.